Estimated reading time: 3 minutes

 Each type addresses a specific risk in contracts or legal compliance.
 However, Performance Guarantee remains the most frequently used.

-What Is a Performance Guarantee?
+What Is a Performance Bond Insurance?

-A Performance Guarantee ensures the contractor completes the project as agreed.
+The Bond ensures the contractor completes the project as agreed.

 The contractor’s bank or insurer issues it to the project owner.
 This Contract Performance Bond builds trust between the parties.
 It also reduces the owner’s financial risk.
 If the contractor defaults, the guarantor pays compensation or completes the work.